rkhal101/Web-Security-Academy-Series/README.md

 - [**A collection of tools and resources I put together**](https://github.com/LinuxUser255/RandoHackingStuff#hacking-resources)
 - [**List of links to more useful hacking resources**](https://github.com/LinuxUser255/RandoHackingStuff/blob/main/useful_links.md)

-## How to use the repo
+## How to use this repo
-- Bookmark this page and use it as a jumping off point when working on the labs.
+- **Bookmark this page and use it as a jumping off point when working on the labs.**
-- Right-click open in new tab, any of the links on this readme.
+- **Right-click open in new tab, any of the links on this readme.**
-- Think of it as a point of reference as you go through the labs.
+- **Think of it as a point of reference as you go through the labs.**
-- Open and explore any of the directories for notes, scripts and resources for any of the challenges.
+- **Open and explore any of the directories for notes, scripts and resources for any of the challenges.**

-# Web Academy Learning Path (Click here)
+# Web Academy Learning Path
  ![**Portswigger_all-topics**](https://github.com/LinuxUser255/Web-Security-Academy-Series/assets/46334926/0aafd08e-ca25-4513-9e8b-ae73b2f480ca)